-Accreditation for this course expired on December 27th, 2022.
+This content was accurate at the time of release, 26 December 2021.
+Accreditation for this course expired on 27 December 2022.
 If you would still like an activity completion certificate, send your request to firstname.lastname@example.org.

 This case study features expert discussion surrounding a real HCM patient and is designed to raise awareness about the frequency of atrial fibrillation in HCM patients and the challenges associated with managing atrial fibrillation symptoms.
 It assists clinicians in community practice or those with an interest in HCM management to: